Search for a players profile

 Jason cites the missed opportunity to win The Open in 2015 as the moment he learned how to embrace pressure.
 Leading after 54 holes, he failed to birdie any of the last 12 holes and had to settle for a tie for 4th place after leaving a 12ft birdie putt in the jaws on the last hole.
 Following that event he flew home and won on his very next start.
 Speaking of the change in attitude to closing following his Open failure, Day said, "It's hard to explain.
 A switch just flipped.
 I started to believe – to truly believe.
 I really thought my first major was going to be at The Open.
 I had a new calm.
 And I played like it.
 I knew I had to start running towards pressure.
 Towards the stress.
 Embrace it, love it.
 I've learned how to do that."

-2020 marked the second consecutive year Jason failed to post a top 3 finish and ended the year 43rd in the world rankings, his highest position since 2013.
+2021 marked the third consecutive year Jason failed to post a top 3 finish and ended the year outside the top 100 in the world rankings, his highest position since 2009.

 Jason has been plagued with injuries.
 In January 2020, Day tweeted “Walking into 2020 with plenty of new goals.
 Rehab has gone well and now we put it all into practice”.
 However, in March 2020 he was quoted, “It’s quite sore.
 It loosened up on the back nine today a little bit, but I’m still only hitting it about 75 percent of what I normally can."

 Jason has also suffered from vertigo in the past and this can strike without notice.
 Jason has cited several events where he suffered on the course and did not tell anyone other than his caddie and wife, so punters should beware.

 Each week should be treated with caution, and it is always worth ascertaining how his fitness is before backing him.
 When he is 100% fit and striking it nicely he's among the worlds best.